Redundancy

 What happens?

-- Your primary Revolution server creates a publisher database.
+- Your primary OneAlert server creates a publisher database.

-- Revolution regularly synchronizes your publisher database with the subscriber databases on your secondary servers
+- OneAlert regularly synchronizes your publisher database with the subscriber databases on your secondary servers

 - A trigger occurs, where the default Priority Group defines which server should send the notifications.

-- Revolution sends the notification to the defined endpoints.
+- OneAlert sends the notification to the defined endpoints.

-- In a failover situation, Revolution routes the notification through the next server listed in the Priority Group.
+- In a failover situation, OneAlert routes the notification through the next server listed in the Priority Group.

 Use this model to distribute notifications such that they are sent through a server local to a location and to ensure your notifications will continue if the a server in your priority group goes down.